 It gives you a sinking feeling

 The other traditional mattress favourite is memory foam.
 Yes, they were comfortable, they absorbed any wriggles so a sleeping partner stayed that way, and they were squeak and creak-free.
-But in the past, pure memory foam was also a byword for overheating.
-The dense foam would hold onto body heat, leaving sleepers hot and bothered in bed for all the wrong reasons.
+But memory foam stacks are also a byword for overheating.
+The dense foam holds onto body heat, leaving sleepers hot and bothered in bed for all the wrong reasons.
 Plus, sinking into soft foam may feel good to begin with, but your joints won’t thank you in the long run.

 It isn’t a Simba Hybrid®

 Bottom line, if you’re not sleeping on a Simba, you’re not sleeping (that’s our opinion, anyway!).
-The combination of high quality memory foam and thousands of our patented conical pocket springs is designed to support you from top to toe and minimise motion transfer.
-To tackle overheating we created a cooling comfort layer, which allows air to circulate through the mattress and stop you getting too warm.
+The combination of precision foam support layers and thousands of our patented cone-shaped comfort springs is designed to cradle you from top to toe and minimise motion transfer.
+To tackle overheating we created a cooling layer we call Simbatex, which allows air to circulate through the mattress and stop you getting too warm.
 And, we offer a 100-night trial, so you’ve got plenty of time to get used to it.
 If it’s not love at first night (although we think it will be), you can return it for any reason for a full refund.
 We’ll even pick it up, so it’s all a bit of a dream.

-Find out more about our award-winning Hybrid® Mattress and shop the full range at simbasleep.com.
+Find out more about our award-winning Simba Hybrid® Mattress and shop the full range at simbasleep.com.